Efficient Input-Constrained Impulsive Optimal Control of Linear Systems with Application to Spacecraft Relative Motion: Conclusion

 \section{Conclusion}

-This paper demonstrated an extension to a class of moment problems that included constraints on the integral of the norm of the input signal over time windows of interest.
-It was shown that the resulting optimal solution remains impulsive and that semi-infinite programming can be applied to global optimality and global convergence.
-This algorithmic framework was applied to challenging spacecraft relative motion control problems, where it was used to derive maneuver sequences that outperformed established techniques in terms of optimality.
+This paper demonstrated an extension to a class of moment problems that includes constraints on the integral of the norm of the input signal over time windows of interest.
+It was shown that the resulting optimal solution remains impulsive and that semi-infinite programming can be applied to obtain optimal solutions with guaranteed convergence.
+This algorithmic framework was applied to challenging spacecraft relative motion control problems, where it was used to compute maneuver sequences that outperformed established techniques in terms of optimality and runtime.

-Though this paper has focused on applications to linear time-varying systems, the authors believe that the theoretical framework outlined has significant promise for extending indirect trajectory optimization techniques for impulsively controlled nonlinear systems.
-Future work could also include the incorporation of state constraints and extensions to impulsive covariance control.